enesmalikdmn/job-finder/README.md

 # Job Finder

 A Job Finder application that allows users to search, filter, and apply for job listings.
-It uses React, Next.js, Zustand, React Query, Formik, Yup, and Tailwind CSS to build an intuitive and responsive job search platform.
+It uses React, Next.js, Zustand, React Query, Formik, Yup, Tailwind CSS, and other modern tools to build an intuitive and responsive job search platform.

 ## Technologies Used
 - **Next.js** - React framework for server-side rendering.